ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 often in sophisticated projects with complex header files that mocking is most desired in the first place.

-Ceedling includes an optional ability to preprocess test files, mockable header files, or both before executing any parsing operations on them.
-See the [`:project` ↳ `:use_test_preprocessor`][project-settings] project configuration setting.
+Ceedling includes an optional ability to preprocess the following files before then extracting test cases and functions to be mocked with text parsing.

+1. Your test files, or
+1. Mockable header files, or
+1. Both of the above

+See the [`:project` ↳ `:use_test_preprocessor`][project-settings] project
+configuration setting.

-This Ceedling feature uses `gcc`’s preprocessing mode and the `cpp` preprocessor tool to strip down / expand test files and headers to their raw code content that can then be processed by Ceedling and CMock.
+This Ceedling feature uses `gcc`’s preprocessing mode and the `cpp` preprocessor tool to strip down / expand test files and headers to their raw code content that can then be parsed as text by Ceedling and CMock.
 These tools must be in your search path if Ceedling’s preprocessing is enabled.

 **Ceedling’s test preprocessing abilities are directly tied to the features and output of `gcc` and `cpp`.
 The default Ceedling tool definitions for these should